rgarcia2304/AI-Agent/README.md

   - `write_file` — create/overwrite files
   - `run_python_file` — execute a Python file
 - **Guard-railed workspace**: all paths are **relative** to a designated working directory (defaults to `./calculator`).
-- **Iterative loop**: up to 20 function-calling steps with model feedback.
+- **Iterative loop**: up to 20 function calling steps with model feedback.
 - **Verbose mode**: see token usage and tool responses for debugging.

 ---